The64thGamer/cheeseepedia/content/wiki/april-2007-show.md

 - Chuck E. Says
 - Havin' A Party
 - Happy and You Know It
-- Go Santa Go
+- Go Santa Go (Studio C)
-- Birthday Star Extravaganza 2007
+- Birthday Star Extravaganza 2007 (Studio C)

+**Birthday Break**: April 2007 logo with music set to a 1 or 2-minute countdown leading into the Birthday show.

 ## Production